Historian (album)

 Historian is the second studio album by American singer-songwriter Lucy Dacus, released on March 2, 2018, through Matador Records.

-Background
+Background and recording

 Historian was produced by Dacus, Jacob Blizard and Collin Pastore, the same team that produced her debut album, No Burden.
 Dacus and her band recorded the album over the course of a week in March 2017 in Nashville.
 She described the album as a song cycle about "living through loss and the inevitable darkness of life, and doing so hopefully and joyfully."
 Of the title of the album, Dacus explained, "It's me having this impulse to document and capture and create a history of my life and the people that I know ...
 Because as I'm making this history and capturing these things that I hold dear, those things won't stay."

 On December 12, 2017, Dacus formally announced the album, alongside the first single from the album "Night Shift".
 The second single "Addictions" was released on January 16, 2018.

+Music and lyrics

+The album's music has drawn comparisons to Wilco, specifically the Yankee Hotel Foxtrot era.
+Lyrical themes explored on the album include death and hope.